 In the list of Boeriana, there are two titles directly related to Kuyper:

-In addition to the above, in the "Introduction" to Vol. 1 of my Studies in Christian-Muslim Relations, I summarize a number of key Kuyperian ideas that are pertinent in any Christian-Muslim dialogue.
-Quite apart from their utility in Christian-Muslim dialogue, I reproduce them here as my further contribution to the dissemination of the Kuyperian perspective.
+In addition to the above, in the "Introduction" to Vol. 1 of my Studies in Christian-Muslim Relations, I summarize a number of key Kuyperian ideas that are pertinent in almost any situation.
+Please understand that “Kuyperian” thinking is broader than Kuyper himself.
+He founded a tradition that continued to develop along his lines but also beyond him.

-have it, but, rather, of "reason within the bounds of religion,"
+have it, but, rather, of "reason within the bounds of

-as Wolterstorff of Yale put it so aptly in the title of his book.
+religion," as Wolterstorff of Yale put it so aptly in the title

 Marxism, another strong contender for human loyalty, emphasizes the economic aspect as foundational and sees all culture evolving on basis of economic interests.
 Empirically, Marxism is probably closer to the facts than is rationalism.
 There is a close affinity between the influence of economic and religious factors.
 There is a strong mutual influence on each other.
 One can argue that there is even a kind of confluence of Kuyper and Marx here, for when people give priority to their economic interests, that interest has in fact become the centre of their religion and life, a new idol.
 Their religious life imperceptibly changes to accommodate their economic status.
 I have seen it happen in my own denomination.

 - Bare facts are inaccessible to us.
 We all see facts through the grid of our worldview or faith, never as they are in themselves.
 We always observe through the colour of our lens.
 This explains why people with different lenses often interpret the same events in opposite ways as if they are looking at different realities.
 During colonialism, missionaries and nationalists in Nigeria interpreted colonialism in opposite ways as I have shown in my 1979 publication.
-In this book, too, it will become very plain that Christians and Muslims interpret the religious situation in Nigeria in opposite ways.
+Christians and Muslims interpret the religious situation in Nigeria in opposite ways.
 Though the objective reality may be the same for all, their worldviews drive them into opposite interpretations of the "facts."
 It is an objective of this book to aid both parties to look through the other's lens, if not to come to full agreement, at least to reach some degree of mutual understanding.

-Christian or Muslim religion and all other worldviews.
-There is a basic
+the Christian or Muslim religion and all other worldviews.
+There

-foundational difference between these religions and competing worldviews that
+is a basic foundational difference between these religions and

-are also aware of the fact that this antithesis can run
+are also aware of the fact that this antithesis can run right

-right through the heart of so-called true believers, for all experience this
+through the heart of so-called true believers, for all experience

-battle of the spirits in their own lives when, for example,
+this battle of the spirits in their own lives when, for example,

-inconsistencies occur between their official religion or worldview and their
+serious inconsistencies occur between their official religion or